angongcelenica/Data-Science-Project-Portfolio/README.md

 ### Tensorflow
 Tensorflow is a free open-source software platform primarily used for machine and deep learning which is also a Python library.
 It is designed to enable fast experimentation with Deep Neural Network.
 The steps used for machine learning are:
-• Loading dataset
+1. Loading dataset
-• Exploring dataset
+2. Exploring dataset
-• Processing data
+3. Processing data
-• Visualising data
+4. Visualising data
-• Picking algorithms
+5. Picking algorithms
-• Train and test datasets
+6. Train and test datasets
-• Standardise data (scale)
+7. Standardise data (scale)
-• Compile and fit
+8. Compile and fit
-• Learning from the model and evaluations
+9. Learning from the model and evaluations

+I used a built in dataset for learning and experimentation purposes from keras.
+The aim of this task was to use the machine learning process to create an algorithm to correctly classify the images.
+The project images can be found belowe where you can see it was able to produce low resolution images with the correct labelling.

 ![](https://github.com/angongcelenica/Data-Science-Project-Portfolio/blob/main/images/tensorflow/tensorflow.png)